 About Philippi Battlefield

-Philippi Battlefield in modern Greece is the location of one of the most important engagements in Roman history, where Mark Antony and Octavian defeated the forces of those who had assassinated Julius Caesar – notably Marcus Junius Brutus and Gaius Cassius Longinus.
+Philippi Battlefield in Greece is the location of one of the most important engagements in Roman history.
+It was at this site that Marc Antony and Octavian defeated the forces of those who had assassinated Julius Caesar – notably Marcus Junius Brutus and Gaius Cassius Longinus.

 After Caesar’s assassination in 44 BC a short, uneasy truce between those who supported Caesar and those who killed him soon denigrated into open conflict.
 The forces of the two sides eventually met in Greece near the ancient city of Philippi.

-The battle actually took place in two separate engagements, one on October 3rd 42 BC and one on October 23rd.
+The battle actually took place in two separate engagements, one on 3 October 42 BC, and one on 23 October.
 The first engagement saw successes for both sides – though Cassius took his own life believing the battle to be lost.
-The second engagement was a victory for Antony and Octavian and Brutus also committed suicide in the battle’s aftermath.
+The second engagement was a victory for Antony and Octavian, and Brutus also died by suicide in the battle’s aftermath.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.

 Discover the best Ancient Roman Battlefields, from Alesia to Cannae Battlefield and more, includes interactive battle sites from ancient rome map.

 Discover astonishing Roman ruins in Greece, from the Theatre of Herodes Atticus to the Arch of Hadrian and more, includes an interactive map of Roman sites found in Greece.